Alexander-Tarletsky/odoo-modules/openacademy/README.rst

-This is the Open Academy test module.
-It was created for training management.
+This is the Open Academy training module.